Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Some servers can also protect your data in case of ransomware attacks by keeping versions of your data via shadow copies.
 (I detailed that in this post on server data security.)

 Those with lots of data and fast Internet connections can even use multiple servers at different locations and sync data between them to have automatic offsite backups.
-Or you can use your server as the "cloud storage"—as the online backup solution—for your remote friends and family members.
+Or you can use your server as “cloud storage”—as an online backup solution—for your remote friends and family members.

-Finally, a server can give you lots of storage space and different RAID options to deliver performance, redundancy, or both.
-And you can also have the ability to scale up the capacity as your data grows.
+Finally, a server can provide lots of storage space and different RAID options to deliver performance, redundancy, or both.
+You can also scale up the capacity as your data grows.

 Network backup: Cons